Marine defense battalions: History

 The defense battalions were first conceived from the fixed defense concept during the Marine Corps's, as well the United States Navy's, critical change in their traditional sea service role to a more "aggressive" amphibious landing force.
 They conducted "fixed" defense exercises on Culebra Island of Puerto Rico throughout the first half of the 20th century, and other areas around the Caribbean.

 The first battalions were created in 1939, when the outbreak of World War II caused concerns that overseas bases might be attacked by the Imperial Japanese Navy.

+Colonel Harry K. Pickett's 3rd Defense Battalion occupied Midway Island on 29 September 1940.
+In February 1941, the 4th Defense Battalion, under Colonel Jesse L. Perkins, landed on Guantanamo Bay, Cuba.

-In July 1941 the 5th Marine Defense Battalion landed in Iceland as part of the 1st Provisional Marine Brigade alongside the 6th Marine Regiment and other elements of the 2nd Marine Division, augmenting British forces until they departed in September.
+In July 1941 the Colonel Lloyd L. Leech's 5th Marine Defense Battalion landed in Iceland as part of the 1st Provisional Marine Brigade alongside the 6th Marine Regiment and other elements of the 2nd Marine Division, augmenting British forces until they departed in September.
 The battalion had left its Coast Defense Group behind and exchanged the aircraft sound locators for SCR-268 radar sets.
 In March 1942 the battalion was relieved by the Army's 61st Coast Artillery Regiment.
 After the attack on Pearl Harbor, where defenders shot down three planes on 7 December 1941, the battalions grew rapidly.

 On 8 December, the Japanese began an assault on Wake Island, and the defenders, including 399 Marines of the 1st Defense Battalion, surrendered after a prolonged battle on 23 December.

 The year 1942 became a period of defense for the Pacific Theater, and as such, the Marine defense battalions saw much reinforcement, redeployment, and growth.
 On 4 June, the Marines at Midway Island fended off a Japanese aerial attack, which contributed to the victory of the naval battle hundreds of miles away.

 On 7 August, the 3rd Defense Battalion went ashore with the infantry to Guadalcanal and defended the island (and others in the Solomon Islands) against Japanese counterattacks during the Battle of Guadalcanal.